 - Use business intelligence to better predict demand

 - Customize your product to meet the unique needs of your distributors

-IWI Consulting Group can help you implement transparency in your food manufacturing business with our enterprise software, Sage X3.
+IWI Consulting Group can help you implement transparency in your food manufacturing business with our enterprise software, Sage EM (formerly known as Sage X3).
 Contact us to get started.